 What is approval of the loans based on?
 For a PLUS loan, approval is based on the borrower's credit standing.
 For a private loan, the borrower must meet minimum income and debt-to-income ration requirements as well as pass a comprehensive credit check.

 How much money can be borrowed?
 For the Parent Loan for Undergraduate Students, one can borrow the total cost of the student's education minus the total financial aid.
 For the private loan, program limits apply.
 See specific loan terms for details.

 How much will it cost?
-The interest rate for the Federal PLUS loan is fixed at 7.9%.
+Interest rates on PLUS loans are market-based, so they will fluctuate from year to year.
+However, once the loan is issued, the rate is locked in.
+Rates for PLUS loans are capped at 10.5%.
+For the current year interest rate, view our federal student loan comparison chart.
 Private loans have variable interest rates and usually have a high interest cap.
 See specific loan terms for details.

 When does repayment begin?
 For the PLUS, repayment begins 60 days after receipt of initial disbursement of funds.
 For the private loan, repayment usually begins 6 to 9 months after the student leaves school.
 With these loans, special program rules may apply.

 Parents may qualify for the PLUS loan regardless of income or asset levels.

 The PLUS loan is federally insured and is discharged in the event of total and permanent disability or death.